Assessment Only route leading to Qualified Teacher Status

 Taking this Assessment Only Route to QTS at Kingston University gives you the opportunity to demonstrate you meet the standards for QTS without any further training.

-During the Assessment Only Route to QTS course, you'll complete a range of portfolio tasks based on your classroom practice.
-You’ll engage with current research and evidence-based learning, improve your knowledge, skills and understanding and have a positive impact on your pupils' progress.
+During the Assessment Only Route to QTS, you'll complete a range of portfolio tasks based on your classroom practice to demonstrate you are consistently meeting the Teachers' Standards.
+You’ll have the opportunity to engage with current research and evidence-based learning, improve your knowledge, skills and understanding, and make a positive impact on your pupils' progress.

 You’ll complete the route with a recommendation for QTS, and will need to complete an induction Early Career Teacher (ECT) programme at your employing school.